MrVaad/ED-Odyssey-Perf-And-QoL/README.md

     Standalone: [Elite install folder]\Products\elite-dangerous-odyssey-64\
     Steam : [steam install folder]\steamapps\common\Elite Dangerous\Products\elite-dangerous-odyssey-64\)
     `d3d11.dll d3dcompiler_46.dll nvapi64.dll uninstall.bat (this one is optional but it allows you to remove 3Dmigoto easily)`
+4. Get the mod from the release page
+4. Unzip the file
-4. Copy the d3dx.txt in attachment to the same folder.
+5. Copy the d3dx.ini in attachment to the same Elite folder.
-5. Rename the d3dx.txt to d3dx.ini

 ## Usage
 F1 will enable/disable the helmet and breath effect (in first person view)